grafana/google-sheets-datasource/docs/sources/query-editor.md

 **Annotations from a sheet**

-Use a sheet that has a time column and a text/description column as an [annotation source](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/).
-Point the annotation query at the range containing the time and text fields.
-Enable **Use Time Filter** so annotations stay within the dashboard time range.
+Use a Google Sheet as an annotation source to overlay events on panels.
+See [Annotations](annotations.md) for sheet layout (time, text, tags), steps to add an annotation query, and **Use Time Filter**.

 **Same spreadsheet, different panels**